CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads like a high-level architecture document rather than an actionable skill for Claude.
+This skill reads more like a high-level architecture document than an actionable skill for Claude.
 It describes what to build at a conceptual level but provides no executable code, concrete commands, or specific implementation patterns.
-The content is verbose with explanations of concepts Claude already understands while deferring all actual implementation details to reference files.
+The verbose explanations of well-known concepts waste token budget while the lack of actual code examples undermines the skill's core purpose of teaching Claude how to validate API responses.

 Suggestions